atlanhq/rLandsat/README.md

 Landsat offers this data through a variety of data products, depending on the data quality and level of processing, including SR (Surface Reflectance), TOA (Top of Atmosphere), BT (Brightness Temperature), and Spectral Indices.

 This data is available with EROS Science Processing Architecture (ESPA), AWS S3 and Google Cloud Storage.
-Using data from ESPA is recommended as they have made Collection 1 data available even for Landsat 1.
+Using data from ESPA is recommended as they have made Collection 1 data available even for data before January 2017.
 AWS S3 and Google Cloud Storage, on the other hand, have Pre-Collection data until January 1, 2017, and Collection 1 data after that.
 This library considers that change.

 **Here are some additional resources you might want to read:**
 * Read about the Landsat Collection (Pre Collection and Collection 1) [here](https://landsat.usgs.gov/landsat-collections).